iabdullah215/my-portfolio/README.md

 # Portfolio & Blog Website

 This website serves as a platform for me to display my portfolio, including projects, skills, and experience.
-Additionally, I use it to write and share blog posts on topics I'm passionate about, such as technology, programming, and personal development.
+Additionally, I use it to write and share blog posts on topics I'm passionate about, such as hacking, CTFs, and many more.

 ## Features